kwojcik342/projects/spendings_tracker_flask/server_api/readme.md

+Application that allows users to keep track of their incomes and spending\
+\
-db_opers - functions that perform operations on postgre db using psycopg2 python module flask_test.py - rest api server that handles http requests client_requests.py - client functions sending http request to api server
+db_opers - functions that perform operations on postgre db using psycopg2 python module\
+flask_rest_api_server.py - rest api server that handles http requests\
+client_requests.py - client functions sending http request to api server